judsonlmoore/judsonlmoore.com/_posts/travel/destinations/norway/2017-10-09-baneheia-kristiansand-norway.markdown

 ---
 title:			How to spend a day in Norway - Hiking in Baneheia Park in Kristiansand
-categories:		norway
+categories:		['travel guide']
 tags:
- - #lifeattrivago
- - hiking
- - nordic
+  - europe
   - scandinavia
+  - norway
- - travel guide
+  - kristiansand
 excerpt:		I spent a day in Kristiansand, Norway thanks to a company cruise for the 2017 trivago on Tour.
 Though just one day, I experienced memories that will last forever!
 image:			/assets/images/2017/09/jumping-with-moose-in-norway.jpg
 ---